-We’ve all been there with a B2B blog.
-You’ve set aside time to create a blog post for your B2B website.
-That time quickly comes around and you find yourself staring at a blank document pondering what to write about.
-Before you know it, the 2 hours you’ve put aside to write a blog post is up and you haven’t even managed to nail down a blog topic!
+We’ve all been there.
+You’ve set aside time to create an article or blog post for your website but instead find yourself staring at a blank document pondering what to write about.
+Before you know it, the 2 or 3 hours you’ve put aside to write a blog post is up and you haven’t even managed to nail down a blog topic!

 - Head to Quora.com

 A great way to source B2B blog titles is to head over to Quora.com and see what questions people are asking about your industry, product or service type.
 From a quick search in the B2B marketing feed, I’ve already found one of my next blog titles through Quora – What is the best way to generate B2B leads from LinkedIn?

 Look through your own online enquiries or tickets – are there any questions which appear frequently?
 Your website queries could perfectly frame your next B2B blog title.

 Take a look at your competitor websites.
 What topics are they blogging about?
 Could you produce a more informative blog post on a topic that they have written about?